Generic Name: follitropin and luteinizing hormone

 Menopur - Clinical Pharmacology

 Menopur®, administered for 7 to 20 days, produces ovarian follicular growth and maturation in women who do not have primary ovarian failure.
-In order to produce final follicular maturation and ovulation in the absence of an endogenous LH surge, hCG must be administered following Menopur® treatment, at a time when patient monitoring indicates sufficient follicular development has occurred.
+Treatment with Menopur® in most instances results only in follicular growth and maturation.
+When sufficient follicular maturation has occurred, hCG must be given to induce ovulation.

 Two open-label, randomized, controlled trials were conducted to assess the pharmacokinetics of Menopur®.
-Study 2003-02 compared single doses of SC administration of the US and European (EU) formulations of Menopur® in 57 healthy, pre-menopausal females who had undergone pituitary suppression.
+Study 2003-02 compared single doses of subcutaneous administration of the US and European (EU) formulations of Menopur® in 57 healthy, pre-menopausal females who had undergone pituitary suppression.
 The study established that the two formulations are bioequivalent.
-Study 2000-03 assessed single and multiple doses of Menopur® administered SC and IM in a 3 phase cross-over design in 33 healthy, pre-menopausal females who had undergone pituitary suppression.
+Study 2000-03 assessed single and multiple doses of Menopur® administered subcutaneously and intramuscularly in a 3 phase cross-over design in 33 healthy, pre-menopausal females who had undergone pituitary suppression.
 The primary pharmacokinetic endpoints were FSH AUC and Cmax values.
-The results are summarized in Table 1.
+The results are summarized in Table 2.

 |Tmax (hr)||17.9 (5.8)||27.5 (25.4)||8.0 (3.0)||9.0 (7.0)|

 The subcutaneous route of administration trends toward greater bioavailability than the intramuscular route for single and multiple doses of Menopur®.

 Human tissue or organ distribution of FSH and LH has not been studied for Menopur®.